kohenchia/eye-of-gollum/README.md

 2. `ai2incubator/eog-detector` (built from `/detector`) to host the detector module on
 3. `ai2incubator/eog-videoserver` (built from `/videoserver`) to host the video streaming server

-The React web interface should be hosted as static files directly behind a web server like [NGINX](https://www.nginx.com/) or through a CDN.
+The React web interface should be hosted as static files directly behind a web server like [NGINX](https://www.nginx.com/).
 For convenience, `docker-compose.yaml` includes a `dev` mode that additionally runs a fourth Docker container that serves the web interface locally for development purposes.
 To start the system in `dev` mode, run:

 (Fix)
 ```